10 Things You Should Know About Ray Bradbury

-“I went down on Figueroa Street in front of the Figueroa Playhouse,” Bradbury said.
+“I went down on Figueroa Street in front of the Figueroa Playhouse,” Bradbury later recalled.
 “I saw George Burns outside the front of the theater.
 I went up to him and said, ‘Mr. Burns, you got your broadcast tonight don’t you?’
 He said, ‘Yes.’
 I said, ‘You don’t have an audience in there do you?’
 He said, ‘No.’ I said, ‘Will you take me in and let me be your audience?’
 So he took me in and put me in the front row, and the curtain went up, and I was in the audience for Burns and Allen.
 I went every Wednesday for the broadcast and then I wrote shows and gave them to George Burns.
 They only used one—but they did use it, it was for the end of the show.”

-2. At the age of 22, Bradbury finally summoned up the courage to ask a girl out for the first time ever.
+At the age of 22, Bradbury finally summoned up the courage to ask a girl out for the first time ever.
 She was a bookstore clerk named Maggie, who thought he was stealing from the bookstore because he had a long trench coat on.
 They went out for coffee, which turned into cocktails, which turned into dinner, which turned into marriage, which turned into 56 anniversaries and four children.
 She was the only girl Bradbury ever dated.
 Maggie held down a full-time job while Ray stayed at home and wrote, something that was virtually unheard of in the 1940s.

-3. Not only did Bradbury never get a driver’s license, he didn’t believe in cars for anyone.
+Not only did Bradbury never get a driver’s license, he didn’t believe in cars for anyone.
 His own personal aversion came from seeing a fatal car accident when he was just 16.
 In 1996, he told Playboy, “I saw six people die horribly in an accident.
 I walked home holding on to walls and trees.
 It took me months to begin to function again.
 So I don't drive.
 But whether I drive or not is irrelevant.
 The automobile is the most dangerous weapon in our society—cars kill more than wars do.”

 Not only was Bradbury good friends with Walt Disney (and even urged him to run for mayor of Los Angeles), he helped contribute to the Spaceship Earth ride at Epcot, submitting a story treatment that they built the ride around.

 He was a big fan of the Disney parks, saying, “Everyone in the world will come to these gates.
 Why?
 Because they want to look at the world of the future.
 They want to see how to make better human beings.
 That’s what the whole thing is about.
 The cynics are already here and they’re terrifying one another.
 What Disney is doing is showing the world that there are alternative ways to do things that can make us all happy.
 If we can borrow some of the concepts of Disneyland and Disney World and Epcot, then indeed the world can be a better place.”

-9. He once said that when he died, he planned to have his ashes placed in a Campbell’s Tomato Soup can and then planted on Mars.
+He once said that when he died, he planned to have his ashes placed in a Campbell’s Tomato Soup can and planted on Mars.
 Then he decided that he wanted to have a place his fans could visit, and thought he’d design his own gravestone that included the names of his books.
 As a final touch, a sign at his gravesite would say Place dandelions here, “as a tribute to Dandelion Wine, because so many people love it.”
 In the end, he ended up going with something a whole lot simpler—a plain headstone bearing his name and “Author of Fahrenheit 451.”
 Go take him some dandelions the next time you’re in L.A.—he’s buried at Westwood Memorial Park.